-The next day Lottie started the treatment with one omeprazole for his stomach, and one prednisone to shrink the lymph nodes, in his food every twelve hours.
+The next day Lottie started the treatment with one omeprazol for his stomach half an hour before his breakfast and dinner and one prednison with his breakfast and dinner to shrink the lymph nodes.
 Jake seems to be responding ok with this.
 He is a dog that responses very fiercely to any medication and has been known to have all the side effects that are in the leaflet that comes with the medication.
 Lottie purposely did not read it as she knew she would think the worst every time Jake would burp.

 The first day passed and Jake seem to be okay-ish.
 He still ate, was active.
-Wanted to go walkies, go play fetch in the pool and on the drive.
+Wanted to go walkies, go play fetch in the pool and in the drive.
 Lottie was happy with this, she hoped and prayed it would stay this way.
 Sadly, she was wrongly happy about this, just before ten in the evening Jake loses all his food, including the food he had that morning.
 She was all but pleased about this!
 Poor little sod.
-She is more than heart broken and she holds, cuddles and comfort him as he has no clue what is going on.
-He is so confused.
-She cries and has no clue what to do.
-She was not even sure if this was caused by the cancer or by the meds, or maybe even both.
+She is more than heart broken and she holds, cuddles and comforts him as he has no clue what is going on or what to do to make it better.
+He is so confused, but is happy with her holding him.
+She is not even sure if this iss caused by the cancer or by the meds, or maybe even both.
 Angrily she thought “What the fuck am I gonna do to make him NOT FEEL SICK!!”

 She cleans Jake and the sick up and lets him be in peace for a bit.
 When she goes to bed, she cuddles him a bit more and tries to settle him for the night.

 Oh lord, what is going on here.
 She tries to sleep that night, but the worry over Jake is too big.
 In the end, she manages a couple of un-restful hours but is up early to make sure Jake is ok.